Sharanyangowda/fake-news-detection-ideation/README.md

 | Grover | AI Generation + Detection | Partially | Yes | High (on AI news) |
 | Manual Fact-Checking | Human Review | Yes | No | Very High |

+**Common pattern across all solutions:** They all depend on the quality and size of labeled data.
+None of them fully solve the data scarcity problem.
 Common pattern across all solutions:They all depend on the quality and size of labeled data.
 None of them fully solve the data scarcity problem.

 ## Limitations of Existing Solutions